Voluntary Assisted Dying

 There are legitimate concerns over assisted suicide proposals before our parliaments.

 Just over 150,000 Australians will die this year, about half in hospital.
 It’s the reality that hums in the background of our everyday lives, which is where most of us are happy to leave it.
-The bills debated in Victoria and NSW have forced us to face something most of us have been happy to avoid or leave to others.
+The bills debated in various states and territories across Australia have forced us to face something most of us have been happy to avoid or leave to others.

 Calvary respects the experiences of those advocating for Voluntary Assisted Dying (VAD).
 At the same time, we invite you to explore the resources below that raise important issues when considering VAD.